Norwegian Place Names

 Zealand (Country) English, Danish, Norwegian, Swedish

 From Dutch Zeeland, from Middle Dutch Seelant, derived from see "sea" and lant "land".
 This is the name of a province in the western Netherlands (now typically called Zeeland in many languages).
-It is also borne by the country of New Zealand in the southern Pacific, which was named by the Dutch in the 17th century.
+It is also borne by the country of New Zealand in the South Pacific, which was named by the Dutch in the 17th century.

 Zeeland (Political Subdivision & Country) Dutch, English, Danish, Norwegian, Swedish